spencerthomas1722/BSSED/README.md

 # Butterfly Syndrome Speech Error Dataset (BSSED)
 ## Introduction
-Butterfly Syndrome (BS) is one of the most common and most dangerous occupational hazards in the United States Office of Developed Anomalous Resources (ODAR).
+The degenerative neurological disorder known as Butterfly Syndrome (BS) is directly caused by exposure to time travel and to non-causal structures in general.
+As such, it is one of the most common and most dangerous occupational hazards in the United States Office of Developed Anomalous Resources (ODAR).
 Its most identifiable symptom is tense-specific aphasia.
 We have compiled examples of the resultant speech errors into the Butterfly Syndrome Speech Error Dataset (BSSED) in the hopes that the data therein will be able to inform clinicians identify and researchers study BS.

 ## Data
 In 1955, Morales and Sharma (1955) began broadcasting a series of audio recordings that had been disseminated from the Blackroom from its anchor point in 1943.
 Recall that BS is a common hazard at ODAR; since these recordings had all passed through ODAR's communications nexus, then, it should not be surprising that many of them include speech from individuals with BS.